History of Gabrielle Union in Timeline

 Welcome to the Party

-In 2020, Gabrielle Union collaborated with JusticeLA to create a public service announcement #SuingToSaveLives about the health of people in L.A.
-County jails amid the COVID-19 pandemic.
+In 2020, Gabrielle Union collaborated with JusticeLA to create a public service announcement, #SuingToSaveLives, concerning the health of people in L.A.
+County jails during the COVID-19 pandemic.

 2020: Relaunch of Flawless haircare brand

-In 2020, Gabrielle Union relaunched her haircare brand, Flawless, for women with textured hair, focusing on affordability and customization.
+In 2020, Gabrielle Union relaunched her haircare brand, Flawless, for women with textured hair, offering affordable and customizable products.

-In 2020, Gabrielle Union was named in the Time 100 list of most influential people and encouraged Facebook users to make sure they had everything they needed to make their vote count by seeking out VoteRiders.
+In 2020, Gabrielle Union was named in the Time 100 list of most influential people.

 May 18, 2021: Publication of "Shady Baby"

-On May 18, 2021, Gabrielle Union collaborated with her husband Dwyane Wade on a second children's book, "Shady Baby", and it was published.
+On May 18, 2021, Gabrielle Union collaborated with her husband Dwyane Wade on a children's book, "Shady Baby", which was published on that date.

 September 14, 2021: Release of "You Got Anything Stronger?: Stories"